 Thus, an optimal board composition is essential.
 It is easy to choose board members who are similar to oneself.
 However, over the years, I have learnt that it is essential that a board possesses broad and complementary skills; different types of people who can play to each other’s strengths.

-my best advice for a digital board would be:
+My best advice would be:

 - Focus on openness and trust